- Pfizer-Laubach Career Development Assistant Professor, MIT

 - Instructor, Health Sciences and Technology, HMS

-Alex K. Shalek is currently the Pfizer-Laubach Career Development Assistant Professor at MIT, as well as a Core Member of the Institute for Medical Engineering and Science (IMES) and an Assistant Professor of Chemistry.
-He is also an Associate Member of the Ragon and Broad Institutes, an Assistant in Immunology at Massachusetts General Hospital (MGH), and an Instructor in Health Sciences and Technology at Harvard Medical School (HMS).
+Alex K. Shalek is currently the Pfizer-Laubach Career Development Assistant Professor at MIT, as well as a Core Member of the Institute for Medical Engineering and Science (IMES), an Assistant Professor of Chemistry, and an Extramural Member of The Koch Institute for Integrative Cancer Research.
+He is also an Associate Member of the Ragon and Broad Institutes, an Assistant in Immunology at MGH, and an Instructor in Health Sciences and Technology at HMS.
 His research is directed towards the development and application of new technologies that facilitate understanding of how cells collectively perform systems-level functions in healthy and diseased states.
 Alex received his bachelor’s degree summa cum laude from Columbia University and his PhD from Harvard University in chemical physics under the guidance of Hongkun Park.
 To date, his interdisciplinary research has focused on developing and utilizing nanoscale manipulation and measurement technologies to understand how small components (molecules, cells) drive systems of vast complexity (cellular responses, population behaviors).
 As a graduate student, Alex developed arrays of nanowires as cellular-scale syringes and electrochemical probes (Shalek et al, PNAS, 2010; Robinson et al, Nature Nanotechology, 2012) and used them to study how biochemical perturbations alter cellular responses en masse (Chevrier et al, Cell, 2011; Shalek et al, Nano Letters, 2012; Yosef et al, Nature, 2013).
 While these studies yielded important insights, they also highlighted how population-level measurements can mask underlying differences between individual cells.
 In recognition of this, as a postdoctoral fellow, Alex developed an alternative approach that uses single-cell RNA-Seq to identify distinct cell states and circuits from the natural variation that exists between cells (Shalek et al, Nature, 2013).
 He then utilized microfluidic cell preparation and isolation schemes to discover how cell-to-cell variability in an immune response can arises from intra- and intercellular regulatory circuits (Shalek et al, Nature, 2014), and, as an independent investigator, helped realize massively parallel, reverse-emulsion- and nanowell-based strategies (Drop-Seq, Seq-Well, respectively) to explore the cellular composition of the retina (Macosko et al, Cell, 2015) and make single-cell RNA-Seq of low-input clinical specimens globally feasible (Gierahn et al, Nature Meth., 2017), respectively.
-In parallel, Alex and his team has leveraged these and additional approaches (Genshaft et al, Genome Biology, 2016; Kimmerling et al, Nature Commun., 2016) to help characterize the causes and consequences of cellular heterogeneity in additional systems of interest, such as cancer (Lohr et al, Nature Biotechnology, 2014; Patel et al, Science, 2014; Tirosh et al, Science, 2016) and HIV-1 infection (Kløverpris et al, Immunity, 2016; Ranasinghe et al, Immunity, 2016).
+In parallel, Alex and his team has leveraged these and additional approaches (Genshaft et al, Genome Biology, 2016; Kimmerling et al, Nature Commun., 2016) to help characterize the causes and consequences of cellular heterogeneity in additional systems of interest, such as cancer (Lohr et al, Nature Biotechnology, 2014; Patel et al, Science, 2014; Tirosh et al, Science, 2016), HIV-1 infection (Kløverpris et al, Immunity, 2016; Ranasinghe et al, Immunity, 2016) and Allergy (Ordovas-Montanes et al, Nature, 2018).

 - PhD in Chemical Physics, Harvard University, 2011